Banner Image

 The Percy Bacon & Brothers windows.

-Percy Bacon and Brothers would be responsible for many of the stained glass windows in St John's, installed in 1898, the first in the chancel early in the year, and twelve additional windows in September.
-The following are descriptions of the known windows from contemporary reports:
+Percy Bacon and Brothers would be responsible for a great many of the stained glass windows in St John's, most, if not all, installed in 1898, the first two in the chancel early in the year, and twelve additional windows in September.
+A comprehensive article in the Barnsley Chronicle of 17th September 1898 has shed light on the subject matter of many of the windows, a list of which follows:8

 Chancel 1898: